skip to main content

 The new Preventive Duty improves on existing legislation, by ensuring employers proactively take steps to prevent sexual harassment happening at work.
 Image credit: Shutterstock.

-The Worker Protection Act 2023 is an amendment of the Equality Act 2010 and is legislation that the MU has lobbied for, alongside the TUC’s This is not Working Alliance, in the hope that these changes will help make workplaces safer for everyone.
+The Worker Protection Act 2023, which comes into forece on 26 October, is an amendment of the Equality Act 2010.
+It is legislation that the MU has lobbied for, alongside the TUC’s This is not Working Alliance, in the hope that these changes will help make workplaces safer for everyone.

 As the Equality and Human Rights Commission (EHRC) states, the new Preventive Duty is “a positive and proactive duty designed to transform workplace cultures”.